hugobelzil/evt_garch_project/README.md

 1. Theoretical analysis of GARCH(1,1) models' tail behavior using Breiman's Lemma and results on regular variation.
 2. Tail-index computation for GARCH models with different innovation distributions (Gaussian, Student's t, and Generalized Hyperbolic).
 3. Application of these results to the Dow Jones daily log-return dataset.
-4. Comparison with the Block Maxima method for extreme value analysis.
+4. Comparison with the Block Maxima method for extreme value analysis using different sizes for blocks.

 ---